 In March, we launched Give Help!
 Get Help!
-Which enabled people in our church to sign up to serve (Give Help) and people outside of our church to let us know of needs they have that we can help with.
-We also launched a Text Based Prayer Request Team.
+Which enabled people in our church to sign up to serve (Give Help) and people outside of our church to let us know of needs they have we can help with.
+We also launched a Text-Based Prayer Request Team.
 We had 87 volunteers sign up!

 We also started a weekly Drive Through Prayer event.
 We have had over 112 people volunteer at these.
 Even greater, they have prayed with 312 people to date!